Table of Contents

 When your startup team is evaluating the best authentication solution for your product, the choice often comes down to two contenders: Supabase Auth and Auth0.
 Both platforms offer robust identity management, but they cater to different needs, budgets, and technical philosophies.
-At Misar, we’ve helped dozens of startups integrate authentication into their applications, and we’ve seen firsthand how the wrong choice can slow down development, inflate costs, or create unnecessary complexity.
+The wrong choice can slow down development, inflate costs, or create unnecessary complexity — and unwinding an auth decision after launch is one of the most painful migrations a team can face.

 Supabase Auth is built into the open-source Supabase platform, offering a tightly integrated backend solution for PostgreSQL databases.
-Auth0, on the other hand, is a dedicated identity management platform with a decade of refinement and enterprise-grade features.
-For startup teams—especially those building quickly with minimal overhead—the decision isn’t just about features; it’s about velocity, cost, and long-term scalability.
-Whether you’re launching a new SaaS product, a developer tool, or a community platform, choosing the right auth provider can mean the difference between a smooth scaling experience and months of technical debt.
+Auth0, on the other hand, is a dedicated identity management platform with more than a decade of refinement and enterprise-grade features.
+For startup teams — especially those building quickly with minimal overhead — the decision isn't just about features; it's about velocity, cost, and long-term scalability.

 1. Getting Started: Time to First Login